Huigz/skku_lab/content/publication/journal-article/index.md

   By expanding our understanding of how hatred shifts and evolves in online communities, our study provides theoretical and practical implications for both researchers and policy-makers.
 url_pdf: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0300530
+title: The hatred of all against all?
+Evidence from online community platforms in South Korea
 publication_types:
   - article-journal
 authors: